 - fun activity books for each age group (6 - 16 years)

-- a database of useful resources and teaching materials
+- a database of useful resources and teaching materials (work in progress)

 - pilot schemes to train local facilitators